rjdkmr/gmx_clusterByFeatures/docs/examples/distance_based.rst

 In this example, conformations of G-Quadruplex DNA is clustered according to distances between three atom-pairs.
 These atom-pairs form hydrogen bonds during the simulations.
-However, either only one atom-pair among them could form hydrogen bond at a time or niethr can form hydrogen bond.
+However, either only one atom-pair among them could form hydrogen bond at a time or neither can form hydrogen bond.
 The formation of hydrogen bonds are extremely fluctuating between these atom-pairs, and therefore, clustering will filter conformations based on these hydrogen bonds and distances between atom-pairs.